Click here to see current openings & to apply

 School Resource Officer Allan Amundson

-The Springfield Police Department is excited to welcome you to our newly crafted recruitment page.
+The Springfield Police Department is excited to welcome you to our recruitment page.
 Be on the lookout for new information, position postings, additional resources, and the opportunity to hear firsthand from our Officers!

 About Springfield